Cecil Williams (anti-apartheid activist)

-Cecil Williams (1909–1979) was an English-South African theatre director and anti-apartheid activist.
+Cecil Williams (1906–1979) was an English-South African theatre director and anti-apartheid activist.

-In 1999, a film about Williams, The Man Who Drove With Mandela, was released.

 Biography

+Early life

+Cecil Williams was born in Bodmin, Cornwall in 1906.

+Move to South Africa

 Having previously taught English at a high school (including to the lawyer Sir Sydney Kentridge, also an anti-apartheid activist, who described Williams as "a very inspirational master" who "was always talking about politics"), leaving to become an actor, Williams became a communist activist.

 When the communists were debating how to respond to the government's demolition of the Sophiatown suburb of Johannesburg, Williams and Jack Hodgson were among those calling for the protesters to use direct force.

 He was a leading member in the establishment of the Congress of Democrats, and when the government declared a state of emergency following the Sharpeville massacre he was incarcerated in Pretoria prison.

+Williams was elected as chairman of the Springbok Legion at the organisation's 1952 conference.
+Williams worked with Bram Fischer to bring together the two organisations, but before the organisations could unite, the Springbok Legion's offices were raided and Williams was ordered by the Minister of Police to resign from any group of which he was a member.

+On 28 August 1953 just before the conference where these two organizations would unite, the Legion’s offices were raided by the security police.
+The Minister of Police ordered Williams together with his colleague Alan Lipman to resign from any organization that they belonged to.
+In addition they were prohibited from attending any gathering or meeting for 2 years.

+In 1959, Williams produced Kimberley Train, an anti-apartheid play featuring both black and white actors.
+That same year, he was put on trial for treason, but later acquitted.

 Williams had an apartment on one of the upper floors of a Johannesburg apartment building.
 He allowed this apartment to be used as a meeting place between Nelson Mandela and his wife Winnie Mandela when the former was in hiding.

 Williams had befriended a wealthy elderly white woman named Mrs Sharp, who bought him gifts and provided him with money; she gave him a large Austin Westminster car.
 This car was sometimes used by Mandela, when he was pretending to be a chauffeur.